Winter Car Care – The UF Guide To Safer Cleaning

 1. Wheel Washing

 Ensure the wheels and brake calipers are cool to the touch, spray UF Safe Wheel Cleaner onto the surfaces and allow to dwell for 2-3 minutes whilst the cleaner gently lifts dirt and contamination away.
 If required, agitate with a long-handled soft bristle wheel brush such as Wheel Woolies, taking extra care to thoroughly clean around the brake calipers.
 Alternatively, a high quality ultra-soft wash sponge or wheel-specific wash mitt can be used.
 Periodically clean the wheel sponge, mitt or brush using a dedicated Wheel Wash Bucket and Grit Guard filled with warm water and a pure shampoo to aid lubricity.
-It is important to keep wheel wash water separate from the main car wash water to prevent transferring contamination to the car’s paintwork.
+It is important during winter car care especially to keep wheel wash water separate from the main car wash water to prevent transferring contamination to the car’s paintwork.

 Once complete, rinse thoroughly (preferably with a pressure washer) ensuring all cleaner and dirt residues are removed.